How does convertible term life insurance work?

 Can you switch from term to whole life insurance?

 The short answer is, it depends.
 Some term life insurance policies are convertible, while others aren't.
-If your term life policy includes a term conversion rider, then you'll have the option to convert some or all of your term life policy to a permanent one, such as a whole life insurance policy.
+If your term life policy includes a term conversion rider, then you'll have the option to convert some or all of your term life policy to a whole one, such as a whole life insurance policy.
 You might consider converting term life insurance to whole life insurance for a number of reasons, including a change to your health, the need to continue providing for dependents, or unanticipated debt.

 Why should you consider converting term life to whole life insurance?